Statutory vs Non-Statutory Trust: Differences, Benefits & Examples

 Key Takeaways

-• Statutory trusts operate under state-specific laws and require strict compliance with government regulations.
+- Statutory trusts operate under state-specific laws and require strict compliance with government regulations, including public filing, annual reports, franchise taxes, and ongoing regulatory oversight.

-• Statutory trusts offer clearer legal precedent and court recognition, while non-statutory trusts allow families to structure asset protection outside traditional regulatory frameworks when properly formed.
+- Statutory trusts offer clearer legal precedent and court recognition, while non-statutory trusts allow families to structure asset protection outside traditional regulatory frameworks when properly formed and maintained.

-• At The Freedom People, we teach families to distinguish among these trust structures and implement the right governance strategy based on their values, assets, and long-term protection goals.
+- The Freedom People teaches families to distinguish among trust structures and understand the right governance approach based on their values, assets, and long-term protection goals.

 What is a Statutory Trust?